bdebyl/bdebyl-site/content/post/humble-beginnings.md

   </div>
 ```

-For some reason it seemed that `.Site.Sections` would populate as `0` and `1`.
-Now, this may be an error of my part from lack of understanding of how Hugo works, but I have yet to make sense of the documentation as far as sections go.
+The original uses the `.Site.Sections` variable, which I replaced with `.Site.Params.navlinks`. **This** seemed like intended behavior as the user-defined `config.toml` nav links weren't ever utilized or populated anywhere on the site.

+{{< image classes="center clear" src="/img/humble-beginnings/tracks-config.png" title="Nav Links from Tracks Theme config">}}

-In any case, I borrowed the code found in `layouts/partials/sidebar.html` to include the nav links I desired:
+I borrowed the code found in `layouts/partials/sidebar.html` (*which also never appears to be used*) to include the nav links and get my desired behavior:

 ```html
 <div class="col-md-6">
   <div class="menu">